BLD Alumni Board of Directors

 Angela (Hecksel) Knowlton

 Angela is a 2005 graduate of the CLS program at MSU and in 2013 she returned for her certificate in the Molecular Diagnostics program.
 She worked at the Mayo Clinic in Rochester, MN for 2 years and from there moved East.
-She currently lives in Boston, MA and works 3rd shift as a generalist for Lahey Hospital and Medical Center in Burlington, MA.
-She is married to a fellow Spartan and they are involved with the MSU Alumni Board of Directors in Boston.
+She worked for 8 years at Lahey Hospital & Medical Center in Burlington, MA on 1st and 3rd shift. and is currently a Molecular Technologist III with Foundation Medicine in Cambridge, MA performing comprehensive genomic profiling.
+She lives in Cambridge, MA with her husband (and fellow Spartan) and their son, Elijah born in April 2017.

 (BA ’99; BS ’10) MLS(ASCP)